open-sauced/intro/docs/i18n-guidelines.md

 The content in the forked repository is entirely translations.
 So, organize your forked repository as follows:

-- Maintain the original project's file names and structure, but replace all content with the translations.
 - Remove the `translations` folder inside `docs/intro-to-oss/`.
 - Add a language selector to the navigation bar.
 Here is how to do this: